jdc-cunningham/ebay-description-scraper/README.md

 # ebay-description-scraper
 An automated scraper that updates descriptions from an ebay feed

+This is based on a LAMP stack (MySQL)

 This is a specific use-case.
 I had to create a way to update the missing descriptions from a listing on a website where the listing used ebay-feeds.

 A single part of an ebay-feed would be included in a specific listing inside an iFrame, however a description was needed on that listing page.